alejandroereyes/todo-sqlite/README.md

 This program creates a todo list.
 It will display your todos and show whether they have been completed or are unfinished.
 The user can select to add a new todo, mark a todo as completed, delete and todo, or edit a todo.

+Your todos are stored in a SQLite database.
+The ActiveRecord gem was used to generate the the database via migrations and allows for access to read and write to the database.

 ## Installation